About Us

 John Holland (Board Chair)

-John Holland (P.Eng., C.Eng., LEED® AP) joined the Light House board in 2008 and got to know the Light House team well using Light House’s services at Pinchin Wet on a number of occasions, including facilitating sustainability visioning sessions, developing a model for green leases (which promote shared tenant/landlord responsibility for reducing energy consumption), studying the financial impacts of the BOMA Go Green program and creating a green building toolkit for the RCMP.
+John Holland (P.Eng., C.Eng., LEED® AP) joined the Light House board in 2008 and got to know the Light House team well using Light House’s services at Pinchin West on a number of occasions, including facilitating sustainability visioning sessions, developing a model for green leases (which promote shared tenant/landlord responsibility for reducing energy consumption), studying the financial impacts of the BOMA Go Green program and creating a green building toolkit for the RCMP.
 John sees Light House as a “coherent, ethical, and respected advocate for sustainability” and works hard to guide it toward success.
 John also serves on the UBC Faculty of Applied Science Technical Advisory Committee, and is a Fellow of Engineers Canada.
 He is the former Chair of the Association of Professional Engineers and Geoscientists of BC (APEGBC) Environment Committee and has served on the Sustainability Committee.

-Brenda Martens is a leading sustainability advocate and early adopter of green building practices and has worked on some of the most environmentally progressive and largest projects in B.C., such as the Athletes’ Villages.
+Brenda Martens (O.B.C., B.Sc., CSBA, TRUE Advisor, LEED FELLOW) is a leading sustainability advocate and early adopter of green building practices and has worked on some of the most environmentally progressive and largest projects in B.C., such as the Athletes’ Villages.
 She was one of the reviewers of the Leadership in Energy and Environmental Design (LEED) Canada guides and founder of the first company in BC dedicated to providing green building consulting.
 Martens’ contributions have been peer recognized by her election to the board of the Cascadia Green Building Council and chair of the LEED steering committee.
 She has developed and delivered several courses through BCIT, including a micro-credential on Applied Circular Economy: Zero Waste Buildings.
 She has been awarded the National Volunteer Leadership Award in 2013 by the Canada Green Building Council (CaGBC) and LEED Fellow in 2012, one of only 10 Canadians and 226 individuals in the world.
 She was appointed to the Order of British Columbia in 2018.

 Alfred V. Waugh